 Jamie Shea: Singer/Songwriter, Keyboards

 Although throughout her musical career Jamie had occasionally written her own songs, meeting up with John Holmes in 2003 was instrumental in opening the songwriting floodgates!
-Jamie enjoys exploring various musical genres writing songs ranging from the middle-eastern feel of "Sacred Money" to the New Orleans style blues whimsey of "Knocking on My Door."
+Jamie enjoys exploring various musical genres writing songs ranging from the middle-eastern feel of "Sacred Money" to the jazz funk of "Little Holiday."

-John Holmes Singer/Songwriter, Guitar
+John Holmes: Singer/Songwriter, Guitar

 John started writing songs in the late 60's and played in Seattle in the 70's performing with the bands Lost Continent and Spectacle.
 After having a family and moving to Mount Vernon his focus became more towards writing music and lyrics and he established his own recording studio (Wired Homes Studio) in the mid 90's as a tool for recording his songs and those of many friends and songwriters in the Northwest.
 The studio collective has thrived on the creative energy and friendships of local musicians.
-There have been recording projects by Rick Epting, Ira Fein, Li Gold, Wedge Michaels as well as 2 projects with Ron Weyers, Sunrise and Caught Up In A Web, and 2 projects with John Savage, Walkin' In The Sand and Old Moonshine
+There have been recording projects by Rick Epting, Ira Fein, Li Gold, Wedge Michaels as well as 2 projects with Ron Weyers, Sunrise and Caught Up In A Web, and 2 projects with John Savage, Walkin' In The Sand and Old Moonshine.

 Philosophy: The creative process is one that enables us all to communicate what we're feeling and experiencing each in our own unique way.
 When we are allowed to indulge in this creative process in an uninhibited and non-judgmental manner it becomes a therapy of a kind in that it allows expression of anything in any way that we feel like.